Get instant quote

 Specify tolerances only when necessary.

-Tight tolerances increase machining cost and should be applied only when required.
-If a specific tolerance is not defined on the technical drawing, parts are machined to the standard tolerance (±0.125 mm or better), which is sufficient for most noncritical features.
+Tight tolerances increase CNC machining cost and should be applied only when required.
+If no specific tolerance is defined on the technical drawing, parts are machined to a standard tolerance (±0.125 mm or better), which is sufficient for most noncritical features.

 To minimize cost:

-• Use a single datum, for example the intersection of two edges, as the reference for all toleranced dimensions.
+• Use a single datum, such as the intersection of two edges, as the reference for all toleranced dimensions.

 7. Minimize the number of machine setups